Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Weak Hopf algebras

 \end{cor}

-The class of w-Hopf is not invariant under general twists, but we next see that it is so under a suitable subclass of twists, that play the role of $2$-cocycles in our framework.
+The class of weak Hopf is not invariant under general twists, but we next see that it is so under a suitable subclass of twists, that play the role of $2$-cocycles in our framework.

-\begin{defn} Let $A$ be a w-bialgebra.
+\begin{defn} Let $A$ be a weak bialgebra.
 A twist $F\in A\otimes A$ is called a {\it $2$-cocycle} of $A$ if it satisfies the following equations,

 \end{defn}

 Note that $P_3$ and $P_3^F:=\Delta_F\otimes 1(FF^{-1})$ are respectively domain and range for $F\otimes I\Delta\otimes 1(F)$, and the partial inverse of this element is $\Delta\otimes 1(F^{-1})F^{-1}\otimes 1$, and similarly for $I\otimes F1\otimes\Delta(F)$.
 The $2$-cocycle equations can equivalently be written in the following form